inoxlang/inox/docs/language-basics.md

 a = object.a
 ```

-Properties can be set without specifying a name, they are called implicit key properties.
+Implicit-key properties are properties that can be set without specifying a name:
 ```
 object = {
     1